 Originality.
-Fortunately for TOY2R we receive hundreds of submissions each month from people all over the globe who have created either an original idea for a toy or a custom design using our QEE figure that they want to have produced.
+Fortunately for TOY2R, we receive hundreds of submissions each month from people all over the globe who have created either an original idea for a toy or a custom design using our QEE figure that they want to have produced.
 Amazingly enough, for more than 10 years, there are still designs that impress us – those are the designs we want to follow up with as we believe the world would appreciate seeing these new creations.
 We have produced more than 1500 original QEE designs but we receive new designs each day that take the platform further than we ever thought possible.

 – When other designers want to collaborate with you, is easy to understand the more successful idea and chose the best one?

-We work closely with the designers and the only time we really step in is if there is a lack of understanding the production process and how their vision may be altered.
+We work closely with the designers and the only time we really step in is if there is a lack of understanding of the production process and how their vision may be altered.
 We try hard to recreate and capture the original idea or concept developed by the artist.
-On a collaboration – we want the artist to stand out.
+In a collaboration – we want the artist to stand out.
 His or her design is what we are promoting.

-– Do you invent back stories for your creations?
+– Do you invent backstories for your creations?

 – How much does it cost a limited series?

 With the economic changes currently happening around the globe – there have been significant changes in the amount it now takes to develop a new figure or line.
 A minimum for a project ranges from US$20000 or higher depending on what you will need to make – a new Head?
 A special package design?
-Many colors combined on the toys…..? so there is no a Fixed amount how much you cost on a series especially for designer toys because almost every new figure we work on starts from scratch.
+Many colors are combined on the toys…..? so there is no Fixed amount of how much you cost on a series especially for designer toys because almost every new figure we work on starts from scratch.

 – How does toy design differ from traditional industrial design?

 – In China and Hong Kong Toys Design are very popular.
-Popular some times get copycat.
+Popular sometimes get copycat.
 Do you think they could be problems for Intellectual Property?

 – How does toys design influence the new market?

-Toy2r has been commissioned to create exclusive Qee figures for such companies as Adidas, DKNY, Mitsubishi, Xbox360, Nokia, Sony, Starbucks and many more.
+Toy2r has been commissioned to create exclusive Qee figures for such companies as Adidas, DKNY, Mitsubishi, Xbox360, Nokia, Sony, Starbucks, and many more.
 Toy2R continues to grow and influence the world while expanding the definition of art.
-You will find our Qee creations in more concept stores, galleries and museums worldwide.
+You will find our Qee creations in more concept stores, galleries, and museums worldwide.
 Join the “Qeevolution ” because everyone wants to collect more Qee!

 Interview by Dominique Musorrafiti